tamaraantic/HCI/README.md

 * manager role
 + director role

-To log in to system as patient use:
+To log into the system as patient use:
 - username : Mirko.Mirkovic
 + password: mirko123